How to Culture Yogurt without a Yogurt Maker

 If you’ve come to love store-bought yogurt but not the price, then you might want to start to make your own yogurt at home for a fraction of the cost.
 You may also think that you are now in the market for a yogurt maker.

 Not so fast!
 You actually do not need a yogurt maker to make good, homemade cultured yogurt.
 And while a yogurt maker may be nice, it can also be very pricey and maybe even disappointing if it doesn’t work as well as you’d hoped.

 Furthermore, yogurt makers require energy resources that some do-it-yourselfers may not want to devote to simply making yogurt.

-So making yogurt without a yogurt maker can not only save you money, but the time and energy resources they take to find and run.
+So making yogurt without a yogurt maker can save you not just money, but also the time and energy resources a maker takes to find and run.
 But how does one make yogurt without a yogurt maker?

 How to Mimic a Yogurt Maker’s Environment

 The great thing about a good yogurt maker is that it is fairly consistent in giving yogurt the environment it needs to culture properly.

 It seems easy enough to mimic that, doesn’t it?
 There are many ways in which to culture yogurt with the above conditions in today’s home kitchen.
 Remember that for many years, yogurt was made traditionally before electricity was available.